-- Removing any interest charges on the loan, which means that the borrower will only have to repay the principal of the loan
+- Removing a finance charge on the loan, which means that the borrower will only have to repay the principal of the loan.

 Installment loans provide borrowers with a one-time lump sum payment that is later on repaid through a set of periodical installments.
-These installments can be calculated by using a mathematical formula or an online calculator that facilitates the process.
+These installments can be calculated by using a mathematical formula or personal loan payments calculator that facilitates the process.

 If you want reasonable monthly loan payments, apply with CreditNinja!
 We offer personal loans with competitive rates and transparent fees.
 Read our online reviews to better understand why so many people work with us!